openpvtools/pv-foss-engagement/sphinx/source/index.rst

         ^^^
         PVAnalytics is a python library that supports analytics for PV systems.
-It provides functions for quality control, filtering, and feature labeling and other tools supporting the analysis of PV system-level data.
+It provides functions for quality control, filtering, feature labeling, and other tools.
         +++

         .. raw:: html